-PCS believes the roll-out of UC should be suspended immediately and serious issues addressed, including the issue of the in-built six week delay for first payment.
+PCS asked for the roll-out of UC to be suspended in October and serious issues addressed, including the issue of the in-built six-week delay for first payment.
 We oppose the cuts to the system that means UC will be almost £3 billion a year less generous than the system it replaces.
-The funding announced in the Budget will do little to address this.
+The funding announced in the budget will do little to address this.

 PCS policy on UC is part of an overall alternative vision of social security, decided on through a democratic process engaging all our members and voted on by elected representatives at our annual delegate conference.

 PCS General Secretary Mark Serwotka has said about Universal Credit: “Universal Credit remains a disaster because it is driven by the Tories’ political choice to cut public spending and to denigrate people who rely on social security support.
 The misery being inflicted by the government’s mishandling of this disastrous programme must be stopped and the full roll-out should be suspended immediately.

 “The government’s arrogant refusal to listen to its own staff, experts, charities, those affected and even its own MPs shows their aim is not to help people but to cynically cut support from those who need it most.
 A review of the entire project – from its impact on claimants to systemic failings, IT problems and pressures on staff – is needed before any decision is made as to whether it is fit to continue.”